CDonohoe-Designs/BLE-Control/Docs/Compliance/BLE-Control_IEC60601_Compliance_Full.md

 ## 8. BoM REQUIREMENTS FOR MEDICAL COMPLIANCE

-The project BoM for BLE-Control should include:
+The project BoM for BLE-Control includes:

 - Manufacturer and MPN for each component
 - Lifecycle status (Active, NRND, Obsolete)